MatthieuHanania/TP_MLOPS/README.md

 I tried to download it on my computer, but it does not work

+But when I execute the test on another computer with chrome, it works.

 Futhemore, the timeout function is not workind.
 So I modify the test system in the config file of the frontend.